Investigating the Outdoors

 - This is a drop-off class.
 Please follow the drive-in drop-off and pick-up instructions to support a smooth process.

-- Family Hike Days REQUIRE a parent/guardian to attend the whole class - other siblings may attend as well.
+- Family Hike Days invite families to join their student in their class - other siblings may attend as well.

 - Consider volunteering in class on instructor-requested dates.